IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 ### Styles

-The last (but very important) part of the configuration happens inside of our component's style sheet, `drop-down-virtual.component.scss`.
-We need to declare that our wrapping div (`drop-down-virtual-wrapper`) has `overflow: hidden`, so that we don't end up with two scroll bars (one from the `igxFor` and one from the container itself):
+The last (but very important) part of the configuration happens inside of our component's style sheet, `drop-down-virtual.component.scss`.The wrapping div (`drop-down-virtual-wrapper`) needs to have `overflow: hidden` set, to prevent the appearance of two scroll bars (one from the `igxFor` and one from the container itself):

 ```scss
     .drop-down-virtual-wrapper {